 If you work in a laboratory or even at your desk, it can be easy to be distracted by external factors.
 One way to prevent this is to ensure a clean and neat workspace that is conducive to being productive, while also ensuring that whatever you need isn’t hidden under mountains of rubbish.
 Others like to maintain an area that is dedicated to working, such that the brain learns to tune out noises and other distractions when you’re in the zone.
 Do whatever works to keep yourself focused!

 Keep it Simple

-We can see from the papers published in well-known journals, such Nature, Science, Cell, etc., that many of them contain a relatively simple experimental method and precise experimental design.
-While publishing in a popular journal might be a little elusive, your research should not be.
+We can see from the papers published in well-known journals, such as Nature, Science, Cell, etc., that many of them contain a relatively simple experimental method and precise experimental design.
+The best ideas are usually the simplest ones.
+While publishing in a top journal can be challenging, understanding your research should not be.
 It is important to be able to convey ideas clearly, with as little jargon as possible.

 Additionally, one must always conduct honest research experiments with verifiable and reproducible results.
 Good research groups will insist on a second person verification before results are sent to a journal for review.
 Honesty is the cornerstone of research; there should be no compromising the integrity of your results or stretching the scientific truth.
 Your work matters and the science you publish will have consequences – good or bad.

 Many people often complain that they have trouble formulating the next steps for their research – a common, but frustrating, situation.
 Go outside, take a walk, meet people.
 Cliche advice maybe, but you’ll be surprised how much research takes place away from your lab bench!
 Sometimes we simply need to take a step back to reset before we attack a problem, which often gives us a new perspective and new ideas for a potential solution.
 It’s never a bad idea to take a break and to give yourself some breathing space, especially when we start feeling overwhelmed.
 The road to research is undoubtedly a bumpy ride!